OBsmith: LLM-Powered JavaScript Obfuscator Testing: Conclusion

 \section{Conclusion}

 In this paper, we present OBsmith, a framework that enables LLM-powered JavaScript obfuscator testing.
 Using OBsmith, obfuscator developers can use LLMs to generate representative JavaScript sketches which are suitable for testing obfuscators.
-OBsmith fills sketches and enhances them to enable differential testing.
-OBsmith also expose program generator as a script to allow developers write their sketches in the same language as the obfuscators they are testing (JavaScript), enabling them to leverage their domain knowledge to set up a code structure likely to lead to obfuscation problem while leaving stakeholders representing expressions they want explored.
+OBsmith fills sketches and enhances them to enable reference-oriented equivalence testing.
+OBsmith also exposes program generator as a script to allow developers to write their sketches in the same language as the obfuscators they are testing (JavaScript), enabling them to leverage their domain knowledge to set up a code structure likely to lead to obfuscation problems.
 Using 600 sketches generated by 6 LLMs, OBsmith generates 3,000 programs and found 11 bugs in 2 popular JavaScript obfuscators used by malware developers.
-These bugs cover obfuscator crash, obfuscated code crash, functionality changes, etc. OBsmith combines the power of LLM to synthesize representative sketches and perform random differential testing to detect critical vulnerabilities.
+These bugs cover obfuscator crash, obfuscated code crash, control flow changes, etc.